 Besides integrating their stations, each country appoints senior officials to work as liaison staff at the others' headquarters.
 The United States operates a Special US Liaison Office (SUSLO) in London and Cheltenham, while a SUKLO official from GCHQ has his own suite of offices inside NSA headquarters at Fort Meade, between Washington and Baltimore.

-Under the UKUSA agreement, the five main English-speaking countries took responsibility for overseeing surveillance in different parts of the globe.
+Under the UKUSA agreement, the five main English-speaking countries took responsibility for overseeing surveillance in different parts of the globe2382.
 Britain's zone included Africa and Europe, east to the Ural Mountains of the former USSR; Canada covered northern latitudes and polar regions; Australia covered Oceania.
 The agreement prescribed common procedures, targets, equipment and methods that the sigint agencies would use.
-Among them were international regulations for sigint security, which required that before anyone was admitted to knowledge of the arrangements for obtaining and handling sigint, they must first undertake a lifelong commitment to secrecy.
+Among them were international regulations for sigint security2383, which required that before anyone was admitted to knowledge of the arrangements for obtaining and handling sigint, they must first undertake a lifelong commitment to secrecy.
 Every individual joining a UKUSA sigint organisation must be "indoctrinated" and, often "re-indoctrinated" each time they are admitted to knowledge of a specific project.
 They are told only what they "need to know", and that the need for total secrecy about their work "never ceases".

 Everything produced in the sigint organisations is marked by hundreds of special codewords that "compartmentalise" knowledge of intercepted communications and the systems used to intercept them.
 The basic level, which is effectively a higher classification than "Top Secret" is "Top Secret Umbra".
 More highly classified documents are identified as "Umbra Gamma"; other codewords can be added to restrict circulation still further.
 Less sensitive information, such as analyses of telecommunications traffic, may be classified "Secret Spoke".